Oatley

 Oatley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects likely affecting the area.
-Notable ones include Mortdale RSL Redevelopment, Mortdale Local Centre Development Control Plan, Former Oatley Bowling Club Redevelopment (Arthur Hardiman Reserve), and Oatley to Como Walkway Upgrade.
-The following list details those most relevant.
+Changes in infrastructure, major projects, and local planning policies have a significant impact on local performance.
+In total, 18 projects have been identified by AreaSearch as likely to influence the area.
+Principal developments include the Mortdale RSL Redevelopment, the Mortdale Local Centre Development Control Plan, the Former Oatley Bowling Club Redevelopment (Arthur Hardiman Reserve), and the Oatley to Como Walkway Upgrade, with details provided below for the most relevant initiatives.

 Professional plan users can use the search below to filter and access additional projects.